nyorain/tokonoma/src/deferred/notes.md

 ## further ideas

-- could only show the active passes in the timeWidget. also show them in the order they are executed in
 - add deferred light initialization
-- timeWidget is more hacked together than anything else.
-  See the notes in timeWidget.hpp
 - frame graph: might be possible to combine the frame graph utility with all the (currently manual) plugging of image views into other passes (see initBuffers).
 We currently basically provide